Mitchell Lake (San Antonio): Geography

-Northern part of the confluence of Median River and Leon Creek.
+Northern part of the confluence of Medina River and Leon Creek.
 Mitchell Lake is a natural drainage between Balcones Fault zone just north of Luling fault zone.
 A watershed that drains into Mitchell Lake is 9.76 square miles.

 Wildlife

-This lake is a diverse ecosystem with a combination of grassland,wetlands, ponds,woodlands,and brush lands.
-The vegetation is populated with many native plants such as morning glory,aster, lantana,agave,blue mist flower, and live oak.
+This lake is a diverse ecosystem with a combination of grassland, wetlands, ponds, woodlands, and brush lands.
+The vegetation is populated with many native plants such as morning glory, aster, lantana, agave, blue mist flower, and live oak.
 This lake is a route for many migratory birds.
 Including white pelicans, yellow-billed cuckoo, and roseate spoonbills.